MicrosoftDocs/power-platform/power-platform/guidance/adoption/manage-default-environment.md

 ## Backup and restore of default environment

 Like every other environment type (sandbox, production, developer), the default environment also gets archived.
-However, there is no manual backup that you can request for the default environment.
+However, there's no manual backup that you can request for the default environment.
 A restore operation is a possibility like every other environment and requires you to content Microsoft Support.
 Be aware that when you restore the default environment, you need to consider you may also be restoring all those test apps and flows that were removed after the cleanup.

 ## See also